OpenPatterns develops computer programs currently involving abstract logic and language translation.

 It will even give you a detailed description of the translation results, similar to how LanguageHelper lets you analyze a sentence.
 You'll be able to read details on each word and section of the sentence, giving you insight into why the translation was done the way it was.
 It will also give you different optional choices for how to tweak your translation, and what those tweaks will mean.

-Though there is no demo yet for the full translator, the important hurdles have been thoroughly tackled in the free proof-of-concept translator which can be found here for Android on the Google Play store.
+Though there is no demo yet for the full translator, the important hurdles have been thoroughly tackled in the proof-of-concept elvish translator.
 It perfectly translates a small subset of English to Elvish, but the same ideas can be applied to all languages.
 It shows that the basic algorithms and methods are sufficient to prove the veracity of all of the above claims.

 OpenTranslator is very different from other software translators.
 First of all, it's completely Open Source so you can learn how it works, change it to suit your specific needs, and even improve it for others if you choose.

 The idea for OpenTranslator came from me, Jason Stockwell, OpenPatterns' president.
 I'd wanted to make a translator for J.R.R.
 Tolkien's elvish languages ever since I was a Tolkien-obsessed 13 year old learning how to program back in 2004.
 I was amazed that there were online translators for many languages, but none for elvish.
 I soon found that making my own translator was an unweildy undertaking but I always kept it in the back of my mind.
-Using many of the same ideas I had back then, I finally made it in 2012 as an Android app available here for free on the Google Play store.
+Using many of the same ideas I had back then, I finally made it in 2012 as an Android app that has since fell into disrepair.

 But of course the same methods still apply to other languages, not just English and Quenya (high tongue of the elves exiled from Valinor).